-A. Normal Value Comparisons
+A. Comparisons to Normal Value

-Pursuant to section 773(a) of the Act and 19 CFR 351.414(c)(1) and (d), in order to determine whether JBL Canada's sales of citric acid from Canada to the United States were made at less than NV, the Department compared the constructed export price (CEP) to the NV, as described in the "Constructed Export Price" and "Normal Value" sections of this memorandum.
+Pursuant to section 773(a) of the Act and 19 CFR 351.414(c)(1) and (d), in order to determine whether JBL Canada's sales of citric acid from Canada to the United States were made at less than NV, Commerce compared the constructed export price (CEP) to the NV, as described in the "Constructed Export Price" and "Normal Value" sections of this memorandum.